 Devi Prasidtu Mayi Brahmacharinyanuttma

-Now give bath to the Goddess with Panchamrit - a mixture of five foods used in Hindu worship and puja, usually honey, sugar, milk, yogurt, and ghee.
-After giving bath to the Goddess, offer different kinds of flowers, akshat and sindoor.
+Now give a bath to the Goddess with Panchamrit - a mixture of five foods used in Hindu worship and puja, usually honey, sugar, milk, yogurt, and ghee.
+After giving a bath to the Goddess, offer different kinds of flowers, akshat, and sindoor.
 The Goddess is believed to be fond of hibiscus and lotus flowers, so offer a garland made out of these flowers to her and then perform aarti.